csesoc/constitution/CONSTITUTION.rst

 ---------------

     Copied from section 42 of the Model Constitution.
-    Note from the model constituion:
+    Note from the model constitution:
     Section 65 of the Act provides for distribution of surplus property on the winding up of an association.

 #.
 Subject to the Act and the Regulations, in a winding up of CSESoc, any surplus property of CSESoc is to be transferred to another organisation affiliated with Arc, with similar objects and which is not carried on for the profit or gain of its individual members.